 The Sustainability Exclusion Policy of the Portfolio Manager outlines the exclusions applied to the investment universe of the financial product.
-The link to the Sustainability Exclusion Policy can be found in the main body of the Sales Prospectus.
+The link to the Sustainability Exclusion Policy can be found in the section headed "Sustainability Exclusion Policy" in the main body of the Sales Prospectus.

 What is the committed minimum rate to reduce the scope of the investments considered prior to the application of that investment strategy?

-Not applicable.
-Good governance practices include sound management structures, employee relations, remuneration of staff and tax compliance.
+Good governance practices include sound manage-

+sound management structures, employee relations, remuneration of staff and tax compliance.

-• What is the policy to assess good governance practices of the investee companies?
+What is the policy to assess good governance practices of the investee companies?

 Good corporate governance is a key driver of sustainable performance and is therefore embedded in the Portfolio Manager's investment strategy.
-The Portfolio Manager employs a proprietary ESG Risk Dashboard that combines multiple ESG data sources from internal and recognized external providers in order to identify companies with material ESG risks.
+The Portfolio Manager employs a proprietary ESG Risk Dashboard that combines multiple ESG data sources from internal and recognized external providers Asset allocation describes the share of investments in specific assets.

+- turnover reflecting the share of revenue from green activities of investee companies in order to identify companies with material ESG risks.
 An actionable risk signal highlights ESG risks to the Portfolio Manager for incorporation in their investment decision making process.
 The assessment of good governance includes consideration of board structure and independence, remuneration alignment, transparency of ownership and control, and financial reporting.